sergey-worm/words_memorizer/README.md

 ## How to do exercises

-You need to inpute translation of asked word aor phrase.
+You need to inpute translation of asked word or phrase.

 ```
 ask    |  tres